kagiko/vaultwarden-wiki/Which-container-image-to-use.md

 ## Image updates

-Occasionally, the upstream Bitwarden project (i.e., Bitwarden Inc.) makes backward-incompatible changes to the clients that require matching changes to the server implementation. bitwarden_rs generally pushes out a new release promptly to handle these changes.
+Occasionally, the upstream Bitwarden project (i.e., Bitwarden Inc.) makes backward-incompatible changes to the clients that require matching changes to the server implementation. vaultwarden generally pushes out a new release promptly to handle these changes.

-However, since upstream controls the release of the clients, and mobile apps and browser extensions typically auto-update on their own, it's important for bitwarden_rs users to keep up-to-date with the latest bitwarden_rs release.
+However, since upstream controls the release of the clients, and mobile apps and browser extensions typically auto-update on their own, it's important for vaultwarden users to keep up-to-date with the latest vaultwarden release.
 Otherwise, incompatible client and server versions can lead to sudden breakage or misbehavior.

-The web vault is the only exception; as it's bundled with the bitwarden_rs image, the web vault version is always properly matched to the bitwarden_rs server version.
+The web vault is the only exception; as it's bundled with the vaultwarden image, the web vault version is always properly matched to the vaultwarden server version.
 If you only use the web vault as the client (unlikely), then you don't need to worry about these compatibility issues.

 ## Historical images

 Prior to the addition of multidb support in version 1.17.0, MySQL and PostgreSQL support was only included in separate database-specific images.
 You can still find these in Docker Hub, and they are still updated for now.
-However, the database-specific images will be removed in the future, so you should transition to using the unified `bitwardenrs/server` image.
+However, the database-specific images will be removed in the future, so you should transition to using the unified `vaultwarden/server` image.

-* [`bitwardenrs/server-mysql`](https://hub.docker.com/r/bitwardenrs/server-mysql) - Debian-based `bitwarden_rs` image that includes support for MySQL only (not SQLite or PostgreSQL).
+* [`bitwardenrs/server-mysql`](https://hub.docker.com/r/bitwardenrs/server-mysql) - Debian-based `vaultwarden` image that includes support for MySQL only (not SQLite or PostgreSQL).
-* [`bitwardenrs/server-postgresql`](https://hub.docker.com/r/bitwardenrs/server-postgresql) - Debian-based `bitwarden_rs` image that includes support for PostgreSQL only (not SQLite or MySQL).
+* [`bitwardenrs/server-postgresql`](https://hub.docker.com/r/bitwardenrs/server-postgresql) - Debian-based `vaultwarden` image that includes support for PostgreSQL only (not SQLite or MySQL).

 ## Historical tags